 University of Toronto

-Amongst the leading academic institutions to study in Canada, the University of Toronto has a glorious legacy of more than 100 years as it was established way back in 1827.
-It boasts itself of being a research-intensive university with a strive to invent and innovate and provides around 700 undergraduate and 200 postgraduate programs spread across diverse specialisations of Humanities, Social Sciences, Commerce, Computer Science, Life Sciences, Physical & Mathematical Sciences, Engineering, Education, Law, Medicine, Pharmacy, Architecture, amongst others.
+Amongst the leading academic institutions to study in Canada, the University of Toronto has a glorious legacy of more than 100 years.
+It boasts itself of being a research-intensive university and offers around 700 undergraduate and 200 postgraduate programs spread across diverse specialisations of Humanities, Social Sciences, Commerce, Computer Science, Life Science, Physical & Mathematical Sciences, Engineering, Architecture amongst others.
 It also offers a wide range of second-entry professional courses in varied fields of Medical Science and Law to name a few.
 Check out our blog to know the complete list of University of Toronto Courses.